atlantistechnology/sdt-artifacts/README.md

+---
+title: About Semantic Diff Tool
+date: November 30, 2022
+---

 # Semantic Diff Tool (sdt)

+Welcome to [Atlantis Techology](https://www.atlantistech.com/)'s Semantic Diff Tool.
+This tool is Free Libre Open Source Software (FLOSS) which we hope will prove useful to software developers (please contribute also).

 The command-line tool `sdt` compares source files to identify which changes create semantic differences in the program operation, and specifically to exclude many changes which cannot be *functionally important* to the operation of a program or library.

 Use of `sdt` will allow code reviewers or submitters to assure that modifications made to improve stylistic formatting of the code—whether made by hand or using code-formatting tools—does not modify the underlying *meaning* of the code.

 As designed, the tool is much more likely to produce false positives for the presence of semantic changes than false negatives.
 That is to say, `sdt` might indicate that a certain segment of the diff between versions is *likely* to contain a semantic difference in code, but upon human examination, a developer might decide that no actual behavior will change (or, of course, she might decide that the change in code behavior is a desired change).